DaveTCode/davetcode.github.io/content/post/21st-century-emulator.md

 4. Kubernetes Configuration & Deploying - [https://github.com/21st-century-emulation/space-invaders-kubernetes-infrastructure](https://github.com/21st-century-emulation/space-invaders-kubernetes-infrastructure)
     1. Note that this presupposes that you have access to a kubernetes cluster which can handle ~200 new pods

+Finally, a screenshot of the emulator in action can be seen here:

+{{< img-lazy "21x9" "Space Invaders UI" "../../21st-century-emulator/space-invaders-ui-aks.png" >}}

 ## Architectural Overview

-The following image describes the full archictectural model as applied to a space invaders arcade machine
+The following image describes the full archictectural model as applied to a space invaders arcade machine, the key components are then drawn out in the following sections

 {{< img-lazy "16x9" "Space Invaders UI" "../../21st-century-emulator/space-invaders-architecture.svg" >}}

-The key components in this architecture are listed below

 ### Central Fetch Execute Loop